pepopowitz/getting-unstuck/slides/src/03-explain.md

 Notes:

+TODO: pic: coworker in a duck costume?

+Or it can be a real thing.

 Same thing as before, except your coworkers are the duck
-Pic: person in a duck costume

-Just ask if you can explain something to them
+Ask them to come look over your shoulder

+Explain the problem,

+what is/isn't happening,

+and walk them through the code.

 ---